If you are at average risk for breast cancer, you may be given a schedule for routine screening under the care of your primary care doctor.

 If an abnormality is identified, you may be referred to the breast specialists at our breast clinic for additional testing.

-- If you are identified as ‘at risk’ for an inherited breast cancer, you may be referred to our genetic counselors.
-If appropriate, they may recommend testing for BRCA1 and/or BRCA2 genes — the most common cause of hereditary breast cancer — and will help you interpret your results.
-With these facts, they can discuss the options that will keep you and your family healthy.
+If you have a genetic predisposition to breast cancer, or one is suspected, you may benefit from the close relationship our breast specialists have with the genetic counselors in Duke’s Hereditary Cancer Clinic.
+If appropriate, they may recommend testing for BRCA1& and/or BRCA2 gene mutations -- the most common cause of hereditary breast cancer -- and will help you interpret your results.
+With these facts, they can discuss the options that can keep you and your family healthy.
 Genetic testing for other causes of hereditary breast cancer are performed when necessary.

-- If needed, you will have immediate access to the entire scope of our nationally recognized breast cancer program, which includes the most advanced breast imaging technology and breast cancer treatments, medical and surgical care, clinical trials, patient and family support, and advanced breast reconstruction techniques.
+If needed, you will have immediate access to the entire scope of our nationally recognized breast cancer program, which includes the most advanced breast imaging technology and breast cancer treatments, medical and surgical care, clinical trials, patient and family support, and advanced breast reconstruction techniques.